camiloNemocon/FaceOscUnity/README.md

 This project was developed in Unity version 2019, using ofxFaceTracker by kylemcdonald and based on UnityOSC by thomasfrefericks.

-To use thisproject in Unity version 2020 or later, you need to update multiplayer and visual studio package.
+To use this project in Unity version 2020 or later, you need to update multiplayer and visual studio package.
 To do this, you need in Unity select: window menu -> package manager->visual studio (update button) window menu -> package manager->multiplayer (update button)